• Skip to primary navigation

 Song Fa’s Bak Kut Teh

 I guess restaurants in Singapore have secret ingredients in their recipes, but this homemade version definitely satisfies our cravings for Song Fa’s bak kut teh when we cannot fly to Singapore :).
-The recipe is straightforward and requires very few ingredients.
-You will need:
+The recipe is straightforward and requires very few main ingredients:

 • meaty pork ribs,